Rockies vs. Royals Player Props Betting Odds

 McMahon Stats

-- McMahon has picked up at least one hit in two straight games.
-During his last five outings he is batting .474 with a double, a triple, two home runs, two walks and five RBI.
+- McMahon heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .368 with a double, a home run, two walks and three RBI.

 McMahon Recent Games